 Source: National Institute of Economic and Industry Research (NIEIR) ©2021.
 Compiled and presented in economy.id by .id (informed decisions).
 Data are based on a 2018-19 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn morePlease refer to specific data notes for more information

 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2011/12 and 2016/17 in Woollahra Municipal Council area in 2016/17 shows the three industries with the highest regional competitive effect in Woollahra Municipal Council area relative to New South Wales were:
+An analysis of employment (Total) change between 2015/16 and 2020/21 in Woollahra Municipal Council area shows the three industries with the highest regional competitive effect in Woollahra Municipal Council area relative to New South Wales were:

 The three industries with the lowest regional competitive effect were: